dagostix/glowing-waffle/index.md

 ggplot(data, aes(x=device, y=time, fill = vision)) +
   geom_violin()
 ```

+#### Special variables
+When you're setting up your plot aesthetics, sometimes you may wish to use a variable that is not directly linked to your dataset.
+The first special variable is `..count..`, which is the equivalent of `stat(count)` and tallies the number of occurences.
+Then we have the `..density..`variable which \* *drumroll* \* will show the density estimates.
+I tried finding other ones, but I was not successful in doing so.
+All I managed to find are unanswered stack overflow questions or badly answered ones, so if anyone knows anything more, I am here.
+Tell me please.

 #### Facetting
 When one would like to compare multiple variables or graphs next to one another, it is possible to use the `grid_facet()` function.
 This allows to avoid layering too many graphs onto one graph and creating too much clutter.
 With the link below, you'll find how to create the grid you would like to have.
 [Read more](https://ggplot2.tidyverse.org/reference/facet_grid.html)